azzgo/walnut/README.md

 Service({
   name: 'Some Cool Apps',                 // will be displayed in the view
   url: '/cgi-bin/ci.sh',                  // url to call
+  method: 'GET',                          // optional, default is get, and can not send post body now
   status: function(response) {            // response json
     return response.status === 'success';
   }